vedaldi/practical-object-category-detection/doc/instructions.md

   numOctaveSubdivisions*(maxScale-minScale+1)) ;
 ```

-Given the model `w`, as determined in Part I, we use the function `detectAtMultipleScales` in order to search the object at multiple scales:
+Given the model `w`, as determined in Part I, we use the function `detectAtMultipleScales` in order to search for the object at multiple scales:

 ```matlab
 detection = detectAtMultipleScales(im, w, hogCellSize, scales) ;